knbz/security-advisor/faq.md

 {: #xforce}
 {: faq}

 IBM X-Force Research is one of the most renowned commercial security research teams in the world.
-These security professionals monitor and analyze security issues from a variety of sources, providing threat intelligence content as the foundation of the IBM Security portfolio.
+These security professionals monitor and analyze security issues from various sources, providing threat intelligence content as the foundation of the IBM Security portfolio.
 IBM X-Force Exchange is a cloud-based threat intelligence sharing platform that enables users to rapidly research the latest security threats, aggregate actionable intelligence and collaborate with peers.
-IBM X-Force Exchange is supported by human- and machine-generated intelligence leveraging the scale of IBM X-Force.
+IBM X-Force Exchange is supported by human- and machine-generated intelligence that leverages the scale of IBM X-Force.

 </br>